striezel/updater/readme.md

 Options can change behaviour of the update process.
 Available options are:

     --auto-get-newer | --newer | -n
-        automatically tries to get information about newer versions of the soft- ware from the internet.
+        Automatically tries to get information about newer versions of the soft- ware from the internet.
 The updater has a list of known newest software versions, but that information can get outdated quickly.
 That is why this option exists - it helps to get the latest software version.